Shadows and photon rings of a quantum black hole: Shadows of QBHs under various illumination backgrounds

 In Model 2, the background light is emitted from a spherical cloud near the black hole.
 The emission region extends from the photon sphere to the exterior region of the BH.
 The emission in this model is locally isotropic, but the emitted density is exponentially decaying with respect to the radial coordinate, i.e. the emission intensity $\rho$ is chosen as $\rho = \rho_0\exp{(- r^{2}/M^2)}, r \geq r_{l}$.

 In Model 3, the background light is emitted from a relatively thick accretion disk.
-The thickness of the disk is chosen as $1$ in the unit of black hole mass $M$.
-The emission profile is chosen as $\rho =\rho_0 (r - 2M)^{-3}, r \geq r_{l}$.
+The emission profile is chosen as $\rho =\rho_0 (r - r_{\text{Hz}})^{-3}, r \geq r_{l}$, $r_{\text{Hz}}$ is the radius of the event horizon of the black hole.
+The thickness of the disk is comparable with the radius of the black hole horizon $r_{\text{Hz}}$.

-Now we consider the brightness of the image of a BH and the surrounding emitting matter.
-One should integrate the emissivity along the light ray that reaches the screen \cite{Gralla:2019xty}.
-To simplify the calculations, we ignore the redshift effects since the relative brightness of different regions of the image is more important.
-Quantitatively, the brightness of a point in the image with light ray $\mathcal{C}$ is proportional to

-Since the rotational symmetry of our models, the above integral can be reduced to an 2-dimensional integral.
-We choose $(r,\varphi)$ as the polar coordinates.
-With the equation of motion of photon, the brightness corresponds to light a path with impact parameter $b$ is proportional to